 When listing expected ecosystem service benefits for a project, it is recommended to list all potential benefits from the full project, not just those directly resulting from the oyster reef restoration.
 For instance, the full project budget for an oyster restoration project may also include renovations to a marina, or construction of an education center or boat ramp.
 It is advantageous to list the full suite of benefits that may result from the upcoming restoration project for two reasons, first because it will lead to more effective stakeholder engagement, and second, because the multiple benefits from a project can often enable you to access additional funding.

-For those coastal restoration practitioners on a shoe-string budget, the most efficient way to collect information on relevant ecosystem service benefits is typically through researching existing studies and through expert and key informant interviews and/or focus groups.
+For those coastal restoration practitioners on a shoe-string budget, the most efficient way to collect information on relevant ecosystem service benefits is through expert and key informant interviews and/or focus groups.
 Next, list stakeholders who are likely to support, likely to impede, or able to influence the success of the restoration project.
 Stakeholders may for instance include, any number of individuals (homeowners, voters, tourists, etc.); federal, state or local government officials; non-profit organizations; or business owners.
 We expect each of these stakeholder groups will have different needs, values and risks which they are facing and thus, they are likely to have different priorities in terms of key ecosystem service benefits of interest.

 Background research to answer the questions in the rapid stakeholder assessment can include but is not limited to the following: